Ensuring Force Safety in Vision-Guided Robotic Manipulation via Implicit Tactile Calibration: Benchmark

 \textbf{Q1: How does tactile calibration help safe state planning?} As tactile calibration plays an essential role in our method, we conduct an ablation study to validate its importance by removing the force feedback input from our method.
 In the implementation, we directly bypass all operations associated with Eq.~\ref{eq:cttn} during both the training and inference phases.
 As demonstrated in Tab.~\ref{tab:QE-sim}, without tactile calibration, although our method still manages to successfully open doors, it fails to ensure force safety.
 More importantly, the absence of tactile calibration significantly impairs our method’s generalization capabilities, which indicates that vision-based state planning methods are inadequate for modeling the intricate dynamics inherent in robotic manipulation tasks, rendering them incapable of planning robustly in dynamic, unstructured environments.

 \textbf{Q2: Does SafeDiff still work under environmental disturbances?} The goal of the \textbf{disturbance} experiment is to observe whether the state planning methods can counteract the environmental disturbances, preventing their accumulation and ultimately avoiding failure in the robotic manipulation tasks.
 In the implementation, we tested the involved models using $4,438$ unseen-door scenarios from our SafeDoorManip50k dataset.
 And during the door-opening process, we applied a periodic impulsive ($1.5\text{Hz}$) disturbance with a positional deviation of $0.03$ meters.
-During evaluation, the force threshold is set to $\textbf{f}=20\text{N}$, as external disturbances typically amplify harmful forces.
-As shown in Fig.~\ref{fig:QC-disturbance}, trajectories generated by our method and \cite{li2022see} demonstrate that both \cite{li2022see} and our method without tactile calibration fail to resist the disturbance.
-This leads to an increasing accumulation of positional deviations, eventually causing the robotic gripper to disengage from the door handle.
-In contrast, our method with tactile calibration responds effectively to the disturbances, maintaining the harmful forces within a relatively small range, and ultimately succeeding in opening the door.
-Moreover, the quantitative results in Tab.~\ref{tab:QE-disturbance} further confirm that our method can effectively resist disturbances in real time.
+Some sample result is visualized in Fig. \ref{fig:dist} of the appendix section \ref{sec:supp-figs}.
+The (a) is from Ours (V), which fails to overcome the disturbance, and (c) is from Ours (V+T).
+The (b), (d), (e) are from \cite{li2022see}, \cite{li2025hapticactbridginghumanintuition}, and \cite{li2024unidoormanip} respectively.
+Our method with tactile calibration responds effectively to the disturbances, maintaining the harmful forces within a relatively small range, and ultimately succeeding in opening the door.